hriesco/dotfiles/README.md

 ## Install

 * Clone this repo in a directory and copy the files to your /home/user/ directory ( ~/ )
-* Do the same with the root user, but change the -zshrc with .zshrc_root
+* Do the same with the root user, but change the file .zshrc with the content of .zshrc_root

 	`git clone https://github.com/hriesco/dotfiles`